-- An interactive presentation by Reza of his photo exhibition “One World One Tribe” featured at the OECD Conference Center.
+- An interactive presentation by Reza of his photo exhibition “One World One Tribe” featured at the OECD Conference Centre.

-- An interactive presentation by Anilore Banon of VITAE, a sculpture containing a million handprints that will be sent to the moon: Don't forget to add your handprint during the coffee breaks!
+- An interactive presentation by Anilore Banon of VITAE, a sculpture containing a million handprints that will be sent to the moon.

 - A lunch prepared by the refugee cooks “Les cuistots migrateurs” served in the conference room to every participant.

 - The video projection of “Women and Men” (52’) by Frédérique Bedos during the lunch break.